Arrangements are being put in place to recognise our young people’s achievements during Covid-19

 Perhaps you were attending a class or training for your Skill, for example guitar lessons.
 Contact your tutor or assessor for guidance on developing your skills at home- many classes are continuing online.
 If that’s not possible, consider changing your skill to one which can be based at home- maybe learn to cook, sew, build models, research genealogy/ family history or diy skills.
 There’s now an opportunity to complete an SCQF Level 2 Hi5 Award from home (free of charge until 5pm 30th June 2020).
 Just make sure you update your eDofE, your plans fulfill the DofE criteria & gain approval from your Leader or Coordinator.
 Full details & how to get started here

 For the time being, you can now volunteer for someone in your family- for example dream up a project or programme that will benefit somebody in your household, such as a younger sibling.
-More ideas here.
+Full details here.
 It should be possible to do something for your community without direct face to face contact- but always discuss your ideas with your parents or a responsible person first.
 Perhaps isolated people could be helped or supported by regularly keeping in touch with them by phone or one of the various ways online.
 Maybe an elderly neighbour would appreciate their garden being tidied or needs help with food supplies.
 Or think more globally, how about volunteering online to help map areas of the world where humanitarian organisations are trying to meet the needs of vulnerable people?

 Don’t forget this is a perfect opportunity to update your eDofE!!
 Have you tried the eDofE smartphone App yet?
 Here’s a guide to show you how to change your activities.
 New to eDofE?
 Here’s a video guide on how to get started